Zete0/Guides/Brand New/Brand New? v2.md

 Beyond All Reason (**BAR**) is an up and coming, open source, __free to play__, Real-Time Strategy game.
 It is currently in **Alpha** and is working towards a steam release.

-Like Supreme Commander and Planetary Annihilation, it's roots stem from Cavedog's 1997 game Total Annihilation with a lineage steming from the spring engine, similar to Zero-K, but gameplay more similar to the original Total Annihilation and Balanced Annihilation.
+Like Supreme Commander and Planetary Annihilation, it's roots stem from Cavedog's 1997 game Total Annihilation.
+It has a lineage steming from the spring engine, similar to Zero-K, but gameplay more similar to the original Total Annihilation and Balanced Annihilation.

 ## Game Modes